-The Society for Prevention Research (SPR) reports that, on average, the findings of prevention program studies are more positive if the study is conducted by the program developer than by an independent evaluator not affiliated with the program.24 This suggests that an automatic bias

-It is not difficult to find sex education programs that have only produced results on less-protective outcomes, or for short durations, or only for subgroups of the intended population.
+The Society for Prevention Research (SPR) reports that, on average, the findings of prevention program studies are more positive if the study is conducted by the program's developer than by an independent evaluator not affiliated only produced results on less-protective outcomes, or for short durations, or only for subgroups of the intended population.
 While such outcomes can identify programs that may have potential, they do not constitute sufficient evidence of effectiveness to justify widespread dissemination in school classrooms nor financial support using public tax dollars.
 In fact, when the totality of evidence for a specific program is examined in detail, such positive outcomes may be offset by countervailing evidence of null or negative effects that would warrant its elimination from lists of "effective" programs.